 Social work is a challenging but fulfilling profession and this programme prepares you to meet that challenge.

 This multidisciplinary minor will involve understanding the different aspects of special education by providing knowledge-based concepts and research.

 This Human Resource Management (HRM) degree is the only one offered by an autonomous university in Singapore.

 Vice Dean and Head, Early Childhood Education Programme

 The day commenced with picture bingo session that featured photographs from pre-modern Singapore, brought back fond memories of the residents.

 Student volunteers engaged the kiddos with handicrafts and sing-along session at AWWA Kindle Garden.

 Taking the extra step to present hand-made gifts and perform for the elderly persons with dementia.

-This upcoming longitudinal study will examine the opportunities and challenges in the growing mature workforce in Singapore.
+This on-going study examines the opportunities and challenges in the growing mature workforce in Singapore.